 The 3 things that prevent algae growth is:

 1. Circulation: the longer you leave you pump running the better it is for your water.
 We recommend you leave your pump running 24 hours a day 7 days a week.
 Swimming pool pumps are made to run constantly.
 It is actually cheaper for the hydro to run the pump constantly then it is to clean up an algae problem that may occur from lack of circulation.

-2. Filtration: As soon as your pump is shut off, not only do you loose circulation but you also loose filtration.
+2. Filtration: As soon as your pump is shut off, not only do you lose circulation, but you also loose filtration.
 Keep an eye on your filter to make sure it is running properly and that sand filters are backwashed when needed.